-We expect our suppliers to uphold the same values and commitments that we have made in relation to social and environmental impacts, as set out in our Sustainable Procurement Code (SPC) and other bank policies.
-Adherence to these policies is required as part of our supply chain tendering process and within our supplier contracts.
-Our SPC prohibited forced labour and human rights violations prior to the MSA.

-The steps we have taken to embed the MSA within our supplier processes include updating the SPC to refer to requirements under the legislation, and reinforcing the existing commitments we had, such as meeting international labour standards.
-Additionally, we have updated our supplier tender process to include specific questions of suppliers in relation to the MSA.
+We require our suppliers to uphold the same values and commitments that we have made in relation to social, environmental and economic impacts, as set out in our Supplier Code of Conduct (SCoC) - found on RBS.com - and other bank policies.
+Adherence to these policies is required as part of our supply chain tendering process and through our standard supplier contracts.
+Additionally, suppliers are expected to implement the standards of the SCoC with their own suppliers.
+Prior to the introduction of the SCoC in 2018, our requirements were communicated through the Sustainable Procurement Code which also prohibited violations of the MSA.
+We have embedded the MSA within our supply chain processes including the SCoC to refer to requirements under the legislation, and reinforcing the existing commitments we had, such as meeting international labour standards.
+Additionally, our supplier tender process includes specific questions of suppliers in relation to the MSA.
 In the countries in which we operate we also expect our suppliers to comply with national legislation.
-In 2016 there were no known instances of suppliers not meeting these commitments.
+In 2017 there were no known instances of suppliers not meeting these commitments.